Ltk-Mxz/github-telegram-bot/README.md

 ## Contact

-For any questions or issues, please open an issue on the GitHub repository or contact [me](mailto:a96.paul96@gmal.com).
+For any questions or issues, please open an issue on the GitHub repository or contact me on email <a96.paul96@gmail.com>.